- Art & Technology

 Intent: Our purpose and ambition

-The Media Studies Department believes that demanding and challenging work is an entitlement to all students, rather than something that is an ‘addition’ or an ‘enrichment’.
-It is our intent to push and challenge all students academically as a matter of course.
-Access to difficult material will be secured within lessons through talk, scaffolding, modelling, feedback and independent practice.
+The Media Studies Department believes that demanding and challenging work is an entitlement to all students, and it is our intent to challenge all students academically.
+Access to difficult material will be secured within lessons through questioning and discussion, scaffolding, modelling, feedback and independent practice.
 It is our intent that teaching and learning will be routed in the science of learning and evidence-informed.

 Implementation: Design, Pedagogy and Assessment